 - Suitable for those seeking flexible trade settlements

 - The authorized broker will hold full right to decide the investment purchase of the account

-- Fit for those with a large investment portfolio and need to hire the advisor for management
+- Fit for those with a large investment portfolio and who need to hire an advisor for management

 In a nutshell, opening an offshore brokerage account has both benefits and drawbacks.
 So if you are looking for offshore investment via a brokerage account, you’ll need meticulous planning and financial preparation.

 Additionally, to make the most of its benefits regarding the legality, tax implication, better asset protection, or international investment opportunities, you should choose a reputed offshore jurisdiction and brokerage firm to work with.

 Please note that the information presented in this blog is for general use.
 If you as an investor are seriously putting opening an offshore brokerage account into consideration, please engage professional experts for practical advice on your circumstances.